 Solution & technology

-2017-05 / Management of an hybrid micro-grid system with CHP (cogeneration) and storage
+Management of an Hybrid Micro-grid System with CHP (cogeneration) and Storage

 May 18th, 2017

-In Germany, a solar PV plant hybridized with a cogeneration unit and, both electrical and thermal, storage facilities uses the solar production forecasts over several time horizons to optimize the operations of the micro-grid.
+In Germany, a solar PV plant, hybridized with a cogeneration (CHP) unit and storage facilities, uses the solar production forecasts over several time horizons to optimize the operations of the micro-grid.

-The company’s management system receives day- ahead forecasts and hours ahead forecasts every 15 minutes.
+The company’s management system receives day-ahead solar forecasts and intraday solar forecasts every 15 minutes.

 These hour-ahead forecasts are critical to adjust the system management to weather changes.